ngreen14/course-in-a-box/index.markdown

 ## What are the course objectives?
 <ul>
-<li>Train a new generation of thinkers to influence an open internet agenda using skill sets developed by global human rights advocacy organizations;<li>
+<li>Train a new generation of thinkers to influence an open internet agenda using skill sets developed by global human rights advocacy organizations;
-<li>Improve participants’ ability to use strategic planning methods for developing advocacy campaigns;<li>
+<li>Improve participants’ ability to use strategic planning methods for developing advocacy campaigns;
-<li>Enhance participants’ basic understanding of core modern issues related to Open Internet<li>
+<li>Enhance participants’ basic understanding of core modern issues related to Open Internet
-<li>Provide a plethora of external resources on most of the topics addressed so that participants can get a deeper understanding of the topics that interest them most<li>
+<li>Provide a plethora of external resources on most of the topics addressed so that participants can get a deeper understanding of the topics that interest them most
 </ul>

 ## Credits, Partnership, and Board